 Once Graduate Admissions and Program Evaluations has approved your Candidacy, an approval letter and a copy of your Candidacy form will be emailed to you.
 This is the only document that you will receive from the Graduate Admissions and Program Evaluations office indicating your Advancement to Candidacy.
 It will also be noted on your MySJSU account.

 Award of the Master's Degree:

 Completing course requirements in a Master's program at SJSU does not mean that you will automatically be awarded a degree.
 You will need to initiate the process by completing the Application for Award of Master's Degree Form and submitting this application to the Lucas Graduate School of Business office.
-You are eligible to file an Award of Degree once you are advanced to Candidacy.
-If you fax your form, please be sure you fax it to our office (408/924-3426).
+You are eligible to file an Application for Award of Degree once you are advanced to Candidacy.
+Email is preferred (to your program coordinator), but if you fax your form, please be sure you fax it to our office (408/924-3426).
 This is a different fax number from the number on the form.

 It is the student's responsibility to be aware of, and meet, all deadlines for filing paperwork.
 The Lucas Graduate School of Business office will attempt to assist you, but if you do not file your paperwork by the published deadlines, your graduation may be delayed.
 Deadlines for filing these forms are as follows:

 While this page summarizes most of the policies and steps that a graduate student must follow to get his/her degree, it does not replace our university catalog which covers them in greater detail.
 For further information on any of our policies please visit our online catalog which has our SJSU Graduate Policies and Procedures.

 Please visit the Graduate Admissions and Program Evaluations website to review the steps you must take in order to complete your MST.